Artredist/spring-petclinic/JFrog/MCS_solution.md

 I also created another solution, a single pipeline that consists of multiple stages (and does the same as the "one" that consists of multiple jobs).

 <DIV align="centre"><img src="resources/2_FullPipeline.png" width="1024"></DIV><br/>

-We can see the Jenkinsfile [here](https://github.com/Artredist/spring-petclinic/blob/main/JFrog/resources/Jenkinsfile)
+We can see the [Jenkinsfile](https://github.com/Artredist/spring-petclinic/blob/main/JFrog/resources/Jenkinsfile)

 # 4. Further ideas
 ## 4.1 Using Terraform to spin up an AWS EC2 instance where Jenkins and Java are already installed